crucialfelix/django-ajax-selects/README.md

 + *show_m2m_help*:      [default False]  When using in the admin leave this as False.
     When using in AdminInline or outside of the admin then set it to True. see Help Text section below.
++ *kwargs*:             Additional kwargs are passed on to the form field.
+    Of interest:
+        help_text="Custom help text"
+    or:
+        # do not show any help at all
+        help_text=None

 #####Example